bhalash/prep/README.md

 ## prep
 [prep](https://github.com/bhalash/prep) is a zshell script which I used to gather, crop, compress and upload images to my blog, as well as generate the HTML code and add it to my clipboard.

 ### Configuation
 [config.sample](/config.sample) contains an example configuation for prep:

     # Save as ~/.config/prep/config

     # Name of image thumbnail folder.
-    thumb_folder="m"
+    thumb_folder='m'

     # SSH username@server (or alias) and remote path.
     remote_server='user@server'